If you’re looking for my posts on ginseng, please visit ginseng.wildozark.com. Most of the posts have been moved over there.

 Digging Goldenseal Sustainably

 Digging goldenseal can be easily done in a sustainable way.
 It’s important to leave some of the larger plants to continue seed production.
 But the plant propagates easily from rhizome division, too.
 If diggers would simply replant some of the roots when they’re digging goldenseal, it would help the plant rebound.

 When properly harvested, a goldenseal colony will rebound with even more plants in the colony than existed before harvest.
 When exhaustively harvested, the digger takes all of the older plants and as many of the smaller plants as possible, leaving only very tiny rootlets behind for replenishing the colony, which takes at least three years to grow to seed-producing maturity again.

 It’s the middle of winter right now and time to propagate so we have new plants to sell at the market in spring.
 It’s also the time to dig goldenseal for its medicinal virtues.
 Here at Wild Ozark we never practice exhaustive harvesting of anything, except of the vegetables in our kitchen garden.
 I’ll be taking special care not to dig more than a few of the mature goldenseal plants and will only harvest from a small area at a time.

 Bare-root plants (rootlets) are available October through the end of November.
-We’ll have potted plants available in spring for local customers, so be sure to sign up for our nursery brochure if you’d like to know when and where to get them.
+We’ll have potted plants available in spring for local customers, and I start shipping them to mail-order customers in May.

 Going out to Dig